Homeowner chases burglar, sprays him with bear mace

 That's right - the first shot of powerful and potent chemicals meant for an aggressive grizzly.

-“He actually came at me once when I hit it with the first time and then I hit it with him again,” the homeowner said.
+“He actually came at me once when I hit it ... the first time and then I hit it with him again,” the homeowner said.

 Twice, then three times.